Don’t have time to clip coupons? You can still save big with these easy money-saving tips from a mom of six who has a

-It’s true, using coupons is one of the big things that helps me keep our grocery budget at just $200/mo.
+It’s true, using coupons used to be one of the big things that helped me keep our grocery budget at just $200/mo.
 In fact, there were many years that I saved a whopping $1,500 from just coupons alone!

 And while I love couponing and in many ways would be happy to see more people using coupons to save on their groceries, I’ll be the first to also say that using coupons is not the only way to save on groceries.

 I get it that some people just don’t enjoy the whole coupon thing.
 I realize too, that depending on where you live, it may not be very feasible for you to easily coupon.

 And sometimes, even if you would enjoy doing it, the season of life you are in simply does not allow you the time you need to do it.
 Whatever the case, there are definitely other great ways to save too!

 6 Ways to Save on Groceries Without Using Coupons

 Shopping without a list means that you are less likely to think through your purchases and much quicker to grab anything that looks appealing.
 As a result, you obviously spend more money!